wranders/coredns-filter/README.md

 and `tls` schemes are accepted.
 Ports may be specified.
 IPv6 address are accepted when used with a scheme and port.
 Since `listresolver` is intended to be used when no other resolvers are available, only IP addresses are accepted.
+* **SERVER_NAME**: Only used when resolver scheme is `tls`.
+Must be the host name of the resolver, otherwise resolving will fail due to being unable to verify the resolver's certificate.

 ## Domain Matching